moneyismoneylan/sqldetector_qwen/README.md

 9. Compact JSON tracing to minimise I/O
 10. Reuse of HTTP/2 connections for lower overhead

+### Optimisation guidelines

+To help tune the detector for large workloads the repository includes a few helper utilities:

+* `scripts/profile_fuzzer.py` – runs `cProfile` against the payload fuzzer and prints the top hotspots.
+Use this pattern to profile other modules and locate bottlenecks.
+* `SQLFuzzer.generate_async` – an asynchronous payload generator that can be interleaved with other I/O-bound tasks using `asyncio`.
+* `mysql_basic.hints` – wrapped with an ``lru_cache`` to avoid recomputing
+  repeated payload classifications.

+General SQL performance tips apply when integrating with a database: inspect `EXPLAIN ANALYZE` plans, ensure appropriate indexes exist and avoid `SELECT *` in favour of named columns.
+Caching frequent results (e.g. via Redis) can further reduce database load.

 ### FAST preset (low-spec)

 For a fast, resource-friendly scan on constrained machines: